Slade on Stage: Critical reception

 At the time of release, reviews were overall positive.
-Kerrang! described the album as featuring "10 gems" and urged readers to "go out and buy it now".
-They added: "Watching Slade live is one of the most exhilarating experiences known to mankind.
-Its a completely over the top manic and raucous package, delivered at a pace that makes even Kiss seem like old men."
-Sounds praised Slade on Stage as a "sensational album" that "goes some way towards demonstrating just why they're one of the best live rock bands in the world".
-Describing the album as "one of the livest you'll ever hear in your life", they concluded: "What Slade have always been about is undiluted rock 'n' roll, and this album comes nearer to capturing the feel, the excitement and the sheer energy they generate than anything they've ever attempted before."
+Malcolm Dome of Kerrang! described Slade on Stage as an album of "absolute earth-shakin' classics, delivered with an exhilarating air of kill-thrill from da boyzz" and one that displays Slade's "astonishing talents for 'working an audience'", with "an ability to control a crowd that defies belief".
+He concluded that the album had "restored my faith in the whole concept of 'live LPs'", but drew his only criticism at the fact that RCA had released it as a single rather than triple record.
+Garry Bushell of Sounds praised Slade on Stage as a "sensational album" that "goes some way towards demonstrating just why they're one of the best live rock bands in the world".
+He added that it is "one of the livest albums you'll ever hear, so raucously resplendent in rowdy crowd participation that it sounds like you've got the Kop in your bedroom" and noted Holder as "one of the finest rock 'n' roll vocalists that England ever produced".
+Bushell concluded, "What Slade have always been about is undiluted rock 'n' roll, and this album comes nearer to capturing the feel, the excitement and the sheer energy they generate than anything they've ever attempted before."

-AllMusic retrospectively described the album as a "monster", stating: "Believe it or not, Slade on Stage is the most intense recording Slade has ever made.
+Geoff Ginsberg of AllMusic retrospectively described the album as a "monster", stating, "Believe it or not, Slade on Stage is the most intense recording Slade has ever made.
 That's heavy.
 This live album shows the band playing faster, harder, and better than ever.
 The first three songs set the stage.
 Slade comes out of the gate so fast that if they didn't follow those three up with a ballad, you'd almost have to take the record off.
 It's that intense.
 This is the tightest, hardest, and best you will ever hear Slade (or just about any other hard rock band) play.
 The material is the cream of the crop, and the recording is a killer.
 This album's only downside is that it only has nine real songs."